 There is no difference.

 Like other services, authors should evaluate publicists and book marketing agencies based on track records, testimonials from other authors, and industry reputation.
 If a firm has promoted other books like yours and had significant success, the odds are they can do the same for you.

 As far as ROI, it does, in fact, vary, and there is no single metric to evaluate results.
-Author ROI from a publicity service can be profit from book sales; for others, it’s about attracting new clients and expanding recognition of their business.
+Author ROI from a book publicity service can be profit from book sales; for others, it’s about attracting new clients and expanding recognition of their business.
 For still others, it can be about building or enhancing an author or expert brand.
 And for some, it’s about the experience – enjoying the excitement of media attention and some time in the spotlight, something most people never experience.

 You can find plenty of discussions online regarding publicists’ value and whether they are worth the money.

 There is one guarantee: If you do nothing to promote your book, no one will ever know you’ve written it.
 It will languish in Amazon’s basement and never see the light of day in terms of people learning the book is actually out there.

 So, it comes down to a few choices:

 - Self-promote.
 Some authors are masterful self-promoters who have the talent, personality, and time to do wonderful things to spread the word about their book.

 - Hire a professional.
 Find a quality book promotion firm with a long history of effectively marketing books.